 The OLT discovers the PON port instance number for a registered L-ONU and sets the corresponding OLT PON port (LLID) to primary if the ONU PON port instance is 0 and to backup if the ONU PON port instance is 1.
 Therefore, all ONU PON ports designated as primary are connected to the primary OLT ports (LLIDs), and all ONU PON ports designated as backup are connected to the backup OLT ports (LLIDs).

 After designating the primary and backup LLIDs, the OLT discovers the PON port instance that is currently in the working (active) state.
-The OLT does so by reading the value of the aOnuConfigPonActive attribute using the PON Interface Administrate TLV (0xC7/0x00-0B).
+The OLT does so by reading the value of the aOnuConfigPonActive attribute using the PON Interface Administrate TLV (see 9.3.5).
 The OLT then sets the corresponding LLID to the working (active) state.

 C-OLT requirements